Drayyblacc/quiz-game/TESTING.md

 - The other versions was not too good i myself i am still not happy about it and hoping to further develop it but they are visible either way for a game to be completed.

 ![Results 2](/assets/images/all%20devices.png)

+[Picture 1](/assets/images/Codeanywher%20server%20fail.png) This is a screenshot showing me developing on offline server.
+[Picture 1](/Drayyblacc/quiz-game/assets/images/gitide.png/)This is a screenshot showing me editing on git IDE so i an comitt.
+[Picture 1](Drayyblacc/quiz-game/assets/images/working%on%responsiv.png) This is an image showing me debugging my mobile device design.